boltops-tools/sonic/docs/_docs/install-bastion.md

 title: Bastion Setup
 ---

-It is common to secure your network setup by restricting access to most servers placing them in internal network subnets.
-In this case you will have a bastion host server that you must use to jump from to get to your instance.
-Sonic provides built-in support for the bastion host.
+It is common to secure your network setup by restricting access to your servers by placing them in internal subnets.
+In this case you will have a bastion host server that you must use to jump through to get to your instance.
+Sonic provides built-in support for a bastion host.

-You can configure the `settings.yml` file again to use a bastion host.
+You can configure the [settings.yml]({% link _docs/settings.md %}) file to use a bastion host.
 Here's an example:

 ```yaml
 bastion: bastion.mydomain.com
 ```

-This directs the `sonic ssh` to use a jump through the bastion host.
-The sonic commands are exactly the same though; it is nicely transparent.
-Example:
+This directs the `sonic ssh` to jump through the bastion host.
+This works completely transparently.
+The sonic commands are exactly the same as if there is no bastion host.

 ```
 sonic ssh i-0f7f833131a51ce35